 Encomia – and Disappointment

 Upon its publication, Between the World and Me garnered extravagant praise: “essential” from New York Times critic A.O.
-Scott; “extraordinary” from New Yorker editor David Remnick; “required” from the celebrated novelist Toni Morrison.
+Scott; “extraordinary” from New Yorker editor David Remnick; “required” from the celebrated Nobelist Toni Morrison.
 The book earned a National Book Award, and, for Coates, a MacArthur “genius” grant.
 By 2017, the book had sold more than 1.5 million copies and had been translated into 19 languages.
 The following year, Harlem’s Apollo Theater produced a stage adaptation, and in 2020 the book reached television screens as an HBO film.
 Michael Eric Dyson called the book “a willful and unapologetic act of grand literacy” – in that regard, Coates fulfilled his readers’ highest hopes.

-“The plunder of black life was drilled into this country in its infancy and reinforced across its history, so that plunder has become an heirloom, an intelligence, a sentience, a default setting to which, likely to the end of our days, we must invariably return.”Ta Nehisi-Coates
+“The plunder of Black life was drilled into this country in its infancy and reinforced across its history, so that plunder has become an heirloom, an intelligence, a sentience, a default setting to which, likely to the end of our days, we must invariably return.”Ta Nehisi-Coates

 Yet many readers found Coates’s book a disappointment – it failed to offer the hoped-for call to action or even specific answers to many of the profound questions it raised.
 And critics found Coates’s outlook troubling: by placing the onus of change on white people’s shoulders, Coates relieved Black Americans of the burden of personal responsibility – but he also drained them of moral agency.
-And because Coates despairs of white people’s potential to awaken, his universe becomes one in which agency doesn’t exist at all.
+And because Coates despairs of white people’s potential to awaken, his universe becomes one in which agency doesn’t exist at all, for Blacks or whites.
 For Coates, human activity reduces to physical laws, and people become “menaces of nature.”